kadena-docs/kadena-docs/docs/pact-5/SPV/verify-spv.md

 ## verify-spv

 Use `verify-spv` to perform a platform-specific simplified payment verification (SPV) proof of a specified type for the specified payload.
-The format of the payload object and the returned object depend on the type of proof you specify.
+The format of the payload object and the returned object depends on the type of proof you specify.
 For information about payload types and return values, see platform-specific documentation.
-For Chainweb nodes, see the [API](/api) specification.
+For Chainweb nodes, see the [Payload data model](/api/data-models#payload-model) specification.

 ### Basic syntax